zanata/zanata-server/docs/user-guide/documents/raw-documents.md

 * JSON (.json)

 _Open Document Formula (*.odf) and Open Document Database (*.odb) are not supported._
-_JSON dedicated localisation formats (eg i18next) are not supported.
-JSON files will be treated as raw documents._
+_JSON dedicated localisation formats (eg i18next) are not supported._
+_JSON files will be treated as raw documents and standalone strings (eg. array values) will be included in parsing.
+See the [JSON Filter help page](http://okapi.sourceforge.net/Release/Filters/Help/json.htm) for more information_

 ## Known Issues